pvitoria/ChromaGAN/README.md

 ### Network Parameters
 All the parameters can be modified from the `config.py` file.
 Note: Modify the name of the dataset in the config file in `DATASET`.
 For each test you can modify the folder name in `TEST_NAME`.
+The variable PRETRAINED should be changed by the name of your pretrained colorization file.
 ```
 import os